trzy/Supermodel/Docs/README.txt

     - Ville Linde, original Supermodel team member and MAMEDev extraordinaire
     - Stefano Teso, original Supermodel team member
     - ElSemi, for all sorts of technical information and insight
+    - R. Belmont, for DSB code and modified Amp library from his music player, M1, and the Mac OS X port
     - Naibo Zhang, for his work on Model 3 graphics
-    - R. Belmont, for all sorts of help and the Mac OS X port
     - krom, for adding in the remaining ROM sets
     - Andrew Lewis (a.k.a.
 Andy Geezer), for dumping the drive board ROMs and providing region codes